huggingface/datasets/docs/source/exploring.rst

 behaves like a normal python container.
 You can query its length, get rows, columns and also lot of metadata on the dataset (description, citation, split sizes, etc).

-In this guide we will detail whats in this object and how to access these informations.
+In this guide we will detail what's in this object and how to access all the information.

 An :class:`nlp.Dataset` is a python container with a length coresponding to the number of examples in the dataset.
-You can access single examples by its index:
+You can access a single example by its index.
+Let's query the first sample in the dataset:

 .. code-block::